MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

 2.  **Next, disable SSL support for DeployR.**

-    #### For Linux:
+    + For Linux:

     	1. Disable SSL support on the Administration Console by changing `true` to `false` in the following line of the DeployR external configuration file, `/home/deployr-user/deployr/8.0.0/deployr/deployr.groovy`:

                  grails.plugins.springsecurity.auth.forceHttps = true

     	2. Disable HTTPS in the server policies.

         Run the `setWebContext.sh` script and specify the value of `false` for the `https` argument:

                  /home/deployr-user/deployr/8.0.0/deployr/tools/setWebContext.sh -https false

-	#### For OS X:
+    + For OS X:

     	1. Disable SSL support on the Administration Console by changing `true` to `false` in the following line of the DeployR external configuration file, `/Users/deployr-user/deployr/8.0.0/deployr/deployr.groovy`:

                  grails.plugins.springsecurity.auth.forceHttps = true

         2. Disable HTTPS in the server policies.

         Run the `setWebContext.sh` script and specify the value of `false` for the `https` argument:

                  /Users/deployr-user/deployr/8.0.0/deployr/tools/setWebContext.sh -https false

-	#### For Windows:
+    + For Windows:

     	1. Enable SSL support on the Administration Console by changing `false` to `true` in the following line of the DeployR external configuration file, `C:\Program Files\Microsoft\DeployR\8.0\deployr/deployr.groovy`:

                  grails.plugins.springsecurity.auth.forceHttps = true

     	2. Run the `setWebContext.bat` script and specify the value of `false` for the `https` argument:

                  C:\Program Files\Microsoft\DeployR\8.0\deployr\tools\setWebContext.bat -https false

     Upon completion of this script with `-https false`, the following changes will have been made to the server policies in the Administration Console: